davwheat/gatsby-plugin-cloudflare-pages/README.md

 combine headers defined multiple times and concatenate their values with commas.
 For more info, please read the example in the [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/platform/headers/).

+An `!` entry will override any previous entries for that header on that path.

 ```javascript
 {
   options: {